If only you could film your lessons, add a bunch of rapid-fire editing (and a few random cats), and show the results in four minute bursts!

 Problem is, you probably can’t just take all your students to an escape room.
 The logistics alone would be a nightmare.

-But what you can do is create escape-style experiences in your classroom.
+But what you can do is create escape-style experiences for your students.

 Yeah, I know professional escape rooms can be pretty fancy.
 They have secret doors that pop open … laser mazes … zombies chained to the wall ...